Constellation taking over Modelo beer importer

-Constellation Brands Inc (STZ.N) will buy the remaining half of its Crown Imports joint venture in a $1.85 billion (1.17 billion pounds) deal that gives it full control of distributing the popular Corona Extra beer in the United States and could lead it to buy more brewers.
+Constellation Brands Inc (STZ.N) will buy the remaining half of its Crown Imports joint venture for $1.85 billion (1.18 billion pounds) to get full control of distributing popular beers like Corona Extra and Modelo Especial in the United States.

-Constellation shares jumped 25.8 percent to their highest level in more than five years, as the deal to buy out Grupo Modelo GMODELOC.MX gives Constellation control of the best-selling imported beer in the lucrative U.S. market.
+Constellation shares jumped nearly 23 percent to their highest level in years on the news.
+The deal to buy out Grupo Modelo GMODELOC.MX gives Constellation control of the best-selling imported beer in the lucrative U.S. market.

-The deal is a "game changer" for Constellation, already the world's largest branded wine company, according to UBS analyst Kaumil Gajrawala.

-"It removes an important overhang on the stock, diversifies their revenue base, doubles their equity income from Crown and gives the company a more significant foothold in the U.S. beer market," Gajrawala said.
+"We think this is transformative and positive to Constellation," said Stifel Nicolaus analyst Mark Swartzberg.
+He raised his rating on Constellation shares to "buy."

-Constellation said on Friday it was buying the half of the joint venture it doesn't own from its partner, Mexican brewer Modelo, which is being acquired by Anheuser-Busch InBev (ABI.BR).
+Constellation said on Friday it was buying out its joint venture partner, Mexican brewer Modelo, which is being acquired by Anheuser-Busch InBev (ABI.BR).

 Analysts said anti-trust concerns likely prompted the sale of the stake, as AB InBev already controls some 49 percent of the U.S. beer market with brands like Bud Light.